-Pooled PCR testing is recommended as the preferred option for routine screening testing.
-Samples are collected at the school and sent to a lab for processing.
+PCR testing is a strong option for routine screening testing.
+PCR testing can be done individually or in pools where multiple samples are tested together "as one."
+Samples are typically collected at the school and sent to a lab for processing.
 Data management handled by test provider.

-Rapid antigen testing is recommended for routine asymptomatic testing of parts of a population or for diagnostic testing.
-Samples are collected at the school and tested on-site for fastest results.
-Data management is handled by provider, in-state or vendor-provided portals.
-Individual testing for screening can be advantageous if the number of cases is high in a school.
+Antigen testing is another strong option for routine screening testing, potentially with serial testing or for diagnostic testing for a positive pool deconvolution.
+Samples are collected at the school and tested on-site for fastest results or in a central lab for results returned in 24 hours.
+Data management is handled by test provider.